fernandoenzo/wirescale/README.md

 AllowedIPs = 192.0.2.1/24
 ```

 If you opt for this, `wirescale` will automatically negotiate the public key and the pre-shared key for each connection established between peers.
-You can asymmetrically
+You can even asymmetrically
 configure the peers, specifying the `PrivateKey` field in one of them if you want it to always use the same one, and not in the other.
 In any case, any compatibility conflict
 between the peers’ configurations will be appropriately warned by `wirescale`.
-Customize it to your liking!
+It’s your network, your rules!

 We’ll focus on the options in the `[Wirescale]` section later, but I want to emphasize now that these options are also explained in `wirescale upgrade -h`, and that an option
-set by command line always takes precedence when wirescale acts as a client, as is the case here, over one set in a configuration file.
+set by command line always takes precedence when `wirescale` acts as a client, as is the case here, over one set in a configuration file.

-For now, once we have it configured to our liking, we just need to launch, on one of the two peers, for example, on `alice`, the following command:
+Once you’re happy with your setup, just launch the following command on one of the nodes, say, `alice`:

 ```
 ~ $ wirescale upgrade bob